tobanw/tobanw.github.io/index.md

 title: Home
 permalink: /
 ---

-I'm a Data Scientist at [Prosper](https://www.prosper.com/), where I build machine learning models for credit, fraud, marketing, and more.
+I'm a Data Scientist at [Uber Freight](https://www.uberfreight.com/), where I work as an economics specialist, optimizing pricing and matching for the Uber Freight marketplace.
-I earned a PhD in Economics from the University of Pennsylvania, where [my research](https://repository.upenn.edu/edissertations/2906/) centered on the empirical study of marriage markets using equilibrium matching models.
+I have a PhD in Economics from the University of Pennsylvania, where [my research](https://repository.upenn.edu/edissertations/2906/) centered on the empirical study of marriage markets using equilibrium search & matching models.
-During my PhD, I developed a Julia package, [MarriageMarkets.jl](https://github.com/tobanw/MarriageMarkets.jl), for solving equilibria of various marriage market models.
 I'm also an [Insight Data Science](https://www.insightdatascience.com/) alum (Summer 2017, Silicon Valley).

 I'm an unabashed computer nerd with a strong preference for keyboard-driven interfaces (take note of the keyboard navigation on this website).